swcarpentry/DEPRECATED-boot-camps/python/numpy/Readme.md

 ### Exercise : Elementwise Operations

-Using ufuncs, calculate the reciprocals of each element in the following
+Using ufuncs, calculate the reciprocal of each element in the following
 array:

 ```python